adamzr2000/unitree-go1-digital-twin/scenarios/kubernetes/README.md

 kubectl label nodes <agent-node-hostname> nodetype=robot
 ```

-You can use the following command to eliminate labels from nodes:
+You can use the following command to eliminate labels from k3s agents:
 ```bash
 kubectl label node <node-hostname> nodetype-
 ```

 ## Deployment

-Run this command in the `edge` node:
+Run this command in the k3s server:
 ```bash
 kubectl apply -f digital-twin-service.yml
 ```